caocscar/workshops/pyspark/pyspark.md

 You will get a `java.io.FileNotFoundException: File does not exist:` error message when you try to do this.

 ## Setting Number of Partitions
 You can set your number of partitions during file input with the `textFile` method by providing an optional second argument (`minSplits`).
+We did this earlier by specifying `sc.defaultParallelism` as our argument.
 By default, Spark creates one partition for each block of the file (blocks being 128MB by default in HDFS), but you can also ask for a higher number of partitions by passing a larger value.
-Note that you cannot have fewer partitions than blocks.
+Note that you can not have fewer partitions than blocks.
 If you specify fewer partitions than blocks, it will default to the number of blocks.

 ### Reducing Partitions
 Recall that you can retrieve the number of partitions with the method